dominikh/go-tools/staticcheck/README.md

 For example, for `regexp.Compile("foo(")`, staticcheck will find the call to `regexp.Compile` and check if `foo(` is a valid regexp.

-Furthermore, it checks that functions are used in the correct way.
+Furthermore, it checks that functions and constructs are used in the correct way.
 It checks, for example, that sync.WaitGroup.Add is called outside of a goroutine, to avoid race conditions.

 The main purpose of staticcheck is editor integration, or workflow integration in general.
 For example, by running staticcheck when